sown/wqm-nettracker/README.md

 By default, it reports over ARP traffic and ICMPv6 traffic.

 ## Output format

+All output lines are prepended with a date and timestamp (in square brackets for human readable, and without the brackets for computer readable).

 Approximately once a minute, NetTracker will output a Statistics line (machine format) or Statistics report (human format).